gbif/ipt/DwCAHowToGuide.md

 The Darwin Core today is broader in scope and application.
 It aims to provide a stable, standard reference for sharing information on biological diversity.
 As a glossary of terms, the Darwin Core provides stable semantic definitions with the goal of being maximally reusable in a variety of contexts.
 This means that Darwin Core may still be used in the same way it has historically been used, but may also serve as the basis for building enriched exchange formats, while still ensuring interoperability through a common set of terms.
 This guide defines one of these formats that may be used to publish specimen-occurrence and observational data as well as species-level information such as taxonomic checklists.

-Darwin Core Archive
+DwC-A
 ===================

-Darwin Core Archive (DwC-A) is a biodiversity informatics data standard that makes use of the Darwin Core terms to produce a single, self contained dataset for sharing both species-level (taxonomic) and species-occurrence data.
+DwC-A is a biodiversity informatics data standard that makes use of the Darwin Core terms to produce a single, self contained dataset for sharing both species-level (taxonomic) and species-occurrence data.
 An archive is a set of text files, in standard comma- or tab-delimited format, with a simple descriptor file (called ***meta.xml***) to inform others how your files are organised.
 The format is defined in the [Darwin Core Text Guidelines](http://rs.tdwg.org/dwc/terms/guides/text/index.htm). ***It is the preferred format for publishing data in the GBIF network.***

 The central idea of an archive is that its data files are logically arranged in a star-like manner, with one core data file surrounded by any number of ‘extension’ data files.
 Core and extension files contain data records, one per line.
 Each extension record (or ‘extension file row’) points to a record in the core file; in this way, many extension records can exist for each single core record.
 This is sometimes referred to as a “star schema”.

-Sharing entire datasets as Darwin Core Archives instead of using page-able web services like [DiGIR](http://digir.sourceforge.net/) and [TAPIR](http://tdwg.github.io/tapir/docs/tdwg_tapir_specification_2010-05-05.html) allows much simpler and more efficient data transfer.
+Sharing entire datasets as DwC-As instead of using page-able web services like [DiGIR](http://digir.sourceforge.net/) and [TAPIR](http://tdwg.github.io/tapir/docs/tdwg_tapir_specification_2010-05-05.html) allows much simpler and more efficient data transfer.
 For example, retrieving 260,000 records via TAPIR takes about nine hours, and involves issuing 1,300 http requests to transfer 500 MB of XML-formatted data.
 The exact same dataset, when encoded as DwC-A and zipped becomes a 3 MB file.
-Therefore, GBIF highly recommends compressing an archive using ZIP or GZIP when generating a DwC-A. In addition, producing Darwin Core Archives does not require any dedicated software to be installed by a data publisher, making it a much simpler option.
+Therefore, GBIF highly recommends compressing an archive using ZIP or GZIP when generating a DwC-A. In addition, producing DwC-As does not require any dedicated software to be installed by a data publisher, making it a much simpler option.

-The production of a Darwin Core Archive requires the use of stable identifiers for core records, but not for extensions.
+The production of a DwC-A requires the use of stable identifiers for core records, but not for extensions.
 For any kind of shared data it is therefore necessary to have some sort of local record identifiers.
 It is good practice to maintain – with the original data – identifiers that are stable over time and are not being reused after the record is deleted.
 If possible, please provide globally unique identifiers instead of local ones<sup>[1](DwCAHowToGuide#references)</sup>.
-This identifier is referred to as the “core ID” in Darwin Core Archives and the specific Darwin Core term that it corresponds to is dependent on the data type being published.
+This identifier is referred to as the “core ID” in DwC-As and the specific Darwin Core term that it corresponds to is dependent on the data type being published.

-Darwin Core Archive Components
+DwC-A Components
 ------------------------------

-A Darwin Core Archive may consist of a single data file or multiple files, depending on the scope of the published data.
+A DwC-A may consist of a single data file or multiple files, depending on the scope of the published data.
 The specific types of files that may be included in an archive are the following:

 1.  ***A required core data file*** consisting of a standard set of [Darwin Core terms](http://rs.tdwg.org/dwc/terms/).
 The data file is formatted as ***fielded text***, where data records are expressed as rows of text, and data elements (columns) are separated with a standard delimiter such as a tab or comma (commonly referred to as CSV or ‘[comma-separated value’ files](http://en.wikipedia.org/wiki/Comma-separated_values)).
 The first row of the data file may optionally contain data or represent a ‘header row’.
 In general, if a header row is included, it contains the names of the Darwin Core terms represented in the succeeding rows of data.
 GBIF currently supports the following three biodiversity data types as the basis for a core data file: